 The best Super Bowl cocktails tend to lean into the theme of the season, and we are digging the Apple Martini for Philadelphia Eagles supporters, who are often seen decked out in their team colours of midnight green and silver.
 This drink is pretty easy to batch – just add all the ingredients to a big serving bowl and stir well to combine.
 Add the ice just before kick-off so the drink does not dilute.

 4. Football Jello Shots

 If super fancy cocktails for Super Bowl are not quite your thing, a few Football Jello shots might do the trick!
 Depending on whether you are supporting the Chiefs or the Eagles, you could go with green or red jello, or perhaps serve up a mixture if your crew is a little divided…

 5. Big Game Shandy cocktail

-For Super Bowl batch cocktails that can be prepped a few hours ahead of time, go with the Big Game Shandy.
-A boozy cousin of the Rock Shandy, this crowd-pleasing drink calls for four bottles of beer (we like using a Pilsner), the juice of three lemons, 1 teaspoon grated ginger, 0.25 cup of agave nectar, and 6 oz SKYY Vodka.
+On the lookout for Super Bowl batch cocktails that can be prepped a few hours ahead of time?
+Go with the Big Game Shandy.
+The boozy cousin of the Rock Shandy, this crowd-pleasing drink calls for four bottles of beer (we like using a Pilsner), the juice of three lemons, 1 teaspoon grated ginger, 0.25 cup of agave nectar, and 180ml of SKYY Vodka.
 Add all the ingredients to a pitcher and stir well.
 Provide serving glasses with fresh ice, and add a sprig of mint as garnish if you’re feeling fancy.